-As a storage facility owner, you have a few options when it comes to purchasing a truck.
-If you have the capital, you can buy a brand new vehicle at a high cost, but for the most part, you won't have to worry about maintenance issues for at least a few years.
-However, this peace of mind can cost upwards of $50,000.
-And though, as any vehicle owner knows, more mileage usually equals more problems, consider the amount of driving your tenants will use your truck for.
-If you only allow local moves (which most facilities do), customers will only be making a 10-20 mile round-trip, averaging about 16,000 miles per year.
-U-Haul, Penske and Budget all sell their used, high-mileage vehicles for reasonable prices.
-If you find a good deal – be sure to snag it up!
+As a storage facility owner, you have a few options when it comes to purchasing moving equipment like trucks and trailers.
+If you have the capital, you can buy brand new trucks and trailers under warranty from a local business.
+With a good repair and maintenance warranty, you won't have to worry about maintenance issues and repairs will be covered.
+However, this peace of mind can cost upwards of $100,000.
+And as any vehicle owner knows, as miles are put on your vehicles, their resale value will decrease and your maintenance issues will increase.
+Moving truck companies like U-Haul, Penske, and Budget all sell their used, high-mileage vehicles for reasonable prices.
+If you find a good deal on used moving equipment that fits your business’s budget, be sure to snag it up!

 If you have the staff time and don't want to worry about paperwork, insuring tenants or accidents caused by bad drivers, consider having your manager or another employee exclusively in charge of driving the truck.
 In this scenario, a staff member would drive the truck to the new tenant's house and back.
 Then, the tenants will drive their own vehicle to unload their belongings into their unit.
 Tenants will appreciate not having to fill out the paperwork, and you can take advantage of having someone you know and trust behind the wheel of your investment.